cerner/kaiju-plugin-utils/README.md

 **Return values:** A webpack compiler setup with a memory file system.

 ### defaultWebpackConfig
 A basic optional webpack config.
-Importantly it setups the resolve to point to the root app's node modules, output based on arguments and the output and it sets the environment to production.
+Importantly it sets up resolve to point to the root app's node modules, output based on arguments and the output and it sets the environment to production.

 **Arguments:**
 public path - the path the the preview's assets, this will be supplied by the kaiju server.